programminghistorian/ph-submissions/en/drafts/originals/wikidata-for-historians.md

 While there is (probably) general consensus on the meaning of "date of birth," most concepts are not so clear cut.
 Take, for example, "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)), which was used in the age query above to identify Abdel Nasser and his counterparts in other countries.
 But Wikidata also contains an item labeled "head of government"([Q2285706](https://www.wikidata.org/wiki/Q2285706)).
 Perhaps we ought to have used it instead?

 Let's take a closer look at "head of state" and "head of government."
 Now is the time to introduce a new concept: **class**.
+This meaning of "class" is different from the "class" of "class struggle."
+As mentioned earlier, Wikidata is one of the world's great disambiguation resources, positively distinguishing between at least five kinds of class: [Q16889133](https://www.wikidata.org/wiki/Q16889133), [Q187588](https://www.wikidata.org/wiki/Q187588), [Q37517](https://www.wikidata.org/wiki/Q37517) or [Q18204](https://www.wikidata.org/wiki/Q18204) and [Q217594](https://www.wikidata.org/wiki/Q217594).
-This meaning of "class" is different from the "class" of "class struggle."[^6] In database ontology, [class](https://en.wikipedia.org/wiki/Class_(knowledge_representation)) is a logical term used to organize concepts in a data structure.
+ In database ontology, [class](https://en.wikipedia.org/wiki/Class_(knowledge_representation))([Q16889133](https://www.wikidata.org/wiki/Q16889133)) is a logical term used to organize concepts in a data structure.

 Looking again at item pages, you may notice that "head of state"([Q48352](https://www.wikidata.org/wiki/Q48352)) is an "instance of"([P31](https://www.wikidata.org/wiki/Property:P31)) (or kind or example of) "public office"([Q294414](https://www.wikidata.org/wiki/Q294414)), but a "subclass of"([P279](https://www.wikidata.org/wiki/Property:P279)) "statesperson"([Q372436](https://www.wikidata.org/wiki/Q372436)) and "leader"([Q1251441](https://www.wikidata.org/wiki/Q1251441)).
 This latter statement means that all heads of state are statespersons and leaders, but not all statespersons and leaders are heads of state.